JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Slider/index.md

 // Create an array of footers to diplay to the user.
 NSArray<NSString *> *footers = @[@"Footer 1", @"Footer 2", @"Footer 3"];

-// Create a slider with a number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout
+// Create a slider with number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout
 SDLSlider *sdlSlider = [[SDLSlider alloc] initWithNumTicks:5 position:1 sliderHeader:@"This is a header" sliderFooters:footers timeout:30000];

 // Send the slider RPC request with handler